Ubuntu at Work in the Medical Office

 On Ubuntu you can actually run several different versions of Firefox on the same desktop, using the same default FF configuration file!
 (Just not necessarily at the same time - I'd advise to have only one version of Firefox open at any one time)

 - To install Firefox ESR, here's what you do: Navigate to the Firefox ESR download page and grab the English version of the ESR release (scroll down the list for the latest ESR release, and make sure you pick the right one for your desktop operating system).
+You may have reason to pick an older Firefox ESR version (just keep in mind that older browser versions may have security issues).
 Save to your Download folder.
 Now create a new folder inside your Home Folder Called "FirefoxESR".
 Navigate to your Download folder and right click the zipped .tar file, open with Archive Manager, and extract into your newly created "FirefoxESR" folder.

 - To launch it: All you have to do is run ~/FirefoxESR/firefox/firefox.
 Meaning that you navigate to your home folder, click to open your FirefoxESR folder, then click to open the "firefox" folder inside that, and then find the binary/executable program file called "firefox" and click that.
 This will open Firefox ESR!
 Note that, because the new install of Firefox will still refer to the same configuration file at ~/.mozilla, the new Firefox ESR version will remember all of your old add-ons and bookmarks automatically.